tmeers/HeatGeneration-POC/README.md

 Heat Generation - POC
 ==================

-Proof of Concept code for generating heats for a Pinewood Derby
+Proof of Concept code for generating heats for a Pinewood Derby.
+The idea here is to put together a working system to place into my [Derby](https://github.com/tmeers/Derby) application.
+This will be what generates the heats in the back end and makes the competitions run.
+The classes in the POC are as close to the actual derby code as I can get without actually loading or saving data to a database.
+It also takes out some small properties that are just fluff in the overall scope of the heats (car weight, number, and points).

 This ties in with [my thoughts on a gist](https://gist.github.com/tmeers/8701826).
 Hoping to make this more clear to figure out.